fakedrtom/SVAFotate/README.md

 The required BED file for running the `annotate` subcommand may contain SV data from multiple datasets.
 The `SOURCE` column in this BED file refers to the data source for the given SVs.
-For example, the supplied `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` file contains SVs from the CCDG, gnomAD, and 1000G sources.
+For example, the supplied `SVAFotate_core_SV_popAFs.GRCh38.bed.gz` file contains SVs from the CCDG, gnomAD, and 1000G dataset sources.
 By default SVAFotate will consider all SVs in the BED file for determining potential matches (and can report metrics specifc to each source).
 If annotations based on comparisons with select sources only is desired, the `-s` parameter will reduce the considered SVs from the BED file to only those belonging to the requested sources.
 A single